Picton Property Income Reduces Share Count with Recent Buyback - TipRanks.com

 More about Picton Property Income

-Established in 2005, Picton Property Income Limited is a UK-based real estate investment trust (REIT) listed on the London Stock Exchange.
-The company manages a £726 million commercial property portfolio, focusing on industrial sectors and aiming for consistent outperformance.
-Picton is committed to sustainability with a goal of achieving net zero carbon by 2040.
+Picton Property Income Limited, established in 2005, is a UK-based real estate investment trust (REIT) listed on the London Stock Exchange.
+It manages a £726 million commercial property portfolio across 47 assets with around 350 occupiers, focusing on delivering superior income returns and capital growth, particularly in the industrial sector.
+Picton is committed to a net zero carbon goal by 2040.

 Technical Sentiment Signal: Buy